ktrnthsnr/Book-Search-Engine/README.md

 #### Server-side
 - To view the site locally on the development server, first install the npm packages
     - $ `npm i` or `npm install`
-- Then seed the data
+- Then seed the data (not required if gathing data from a third party API, such as Google API)
     - $ `npm run seed`
-- Start the MongoDB
+- Start the MongoDB (not required if gathing data from a third party API, such as Google API)
     - $ `mongod`
 - To test the Apollo server sider connections to the Express.js, (to test the schemas and server.js), run the following
     - $ `cd server`